 Chapter 35 – Survivors’ and Dependents’ Educational Assistance program by the VA provides you up to 3 years of full-time education benefits.
 However, this only applies to Veterans who have the highest VA disability rating, i.e., 100 percent Permanent and Total (P&T) disability.

-Here are the benefits you can avail of under this program:
+Here are the VA benefits for spouses you can avail of under this program:

 - You can get an education at a college in business, vocational and technical courses.